 - Prior drug convictions

-At Hager & Schwartz, P.A., our attorneys are former prosecutors who have spent decades working on both sides of the criminal justice system.
-We have worked with clients from all walks of life and have seen how the system has evolved to focus on supporting citizens who need help rather than branding them, making their lives more difficult, and perpetuating a cycle that burdens all involved.
+At Hager & Schwartz, P.A., our Fort Lauderdale drug lawyers are former prosecutors who have spent decades working on both sides of the criminal justice system.
+We have worked with clients from all walks of life.
+We have seen how the system has evolved to focus on supporting citizens who need help rather than branding them, making their lives more difficult, and perpetuating a cycle that burdens all involved.

 In many cases, overzealous law enforcement officers violate correct procedure, either on search and seizure or during the arrest.
-The circumstances of your arrest should be carefully reviewed by a Fort Lauderdale drug crime attorney so you can protect yourself against any unwarranted penalties.
+A Fort Lauderdale drug lawyer should carefully review the circumstances of your arrest to help protect yourself against any unwarranted penalties.